maxhougas/arma1button/README.md

 - server.cfg: config file.
 Example included.
 - steamguard: contains your steamguard code.
 - steaminst: a steam CMD script file.
 Will contain plaintext credentials.
 Dischaged and deleted after use by reinstall.sh.
 Not included.
+- uninstallmod.sh: uninstalls a single mod.
+Deletes data and links.
+Scrubs the app manifest and modline.
-- updateall.sh: copies missionlist and modlist to missing missions and missingmods. reinstall.sh will then attempt to download updates from steam.
+- updateall.sh: copies missionlist and modlist to missing missions and missingmods.
 - updatearma.sh: invokes arma:/steam/steam.sh to update the ArmA server executable.
 - validatedl.sh: discharges missingmissions and missingmods for use by reinstall.sh.
+Does not work if no mods are installed.
+- wipemods.sh: uninstalls all mods.
+Deletes data and links.
+Scrubs the app manifest and modline.

 ### Depricated
 - cheapinstall.sh installs and links mods and missions.
 Does the jobs of installmods.sh, installmissions.sh, linkmod.sh, and linkkey.sh.